thehottgame/theHoTTGameGuide/docs/source/0-trinitarianism/quest-0.rst

 - ``a`` is a point in the space ``A``
 - ``a`` is a generalised element of the object ``A`` in the category ``Type``.

-.. is the generalized element thing correct?
-Yes.

 The above tells you how we *make* a term of type ``⊤``.
 Lets see an example of *using* a term of type ``⊤``: